marxanweb/docs/dev.md

 ### Creating WebSocket extensions
 For most purposes in marxan-server, creating extensions by creating new REST services should be sufficient.
 However, for more long-running or complex extensions WebSockets should be used.
 WebSockets provide a mechanism for communication between marxan-client and marxan-server that is stateful and persistent so messages can be sent back and forth at regular intervals.
 The marxan-client uses WebSocket classes to update the Log tab in Marxan Web with information on the progress of long-running jobs, e.g. a Marxan run or the import of an existing Marxan project.

 To create WebSocket extensions, subclass the MarxanWebSocketHandler class.
-There are already two example subclasses of the MarxanWebSocketHandler class: runMarxan (for running Marxan jobs) and QueryWebSocketHandler (for running PostGIS queries).
+There are already a few example subclasses of the MarxanWebSocketHandler class:

+- runMarxan - For running Marxan jobs
+- QueryWebSocketHandler - For running PostGIS queries
+- importFeatures - For importing features
+- importGBIFData - For importing GBIF data
+- updateWDPA - For updating the World Database of Protected Areas

 Follow these example classes to create your own WebSocket extensions.

 ## marxan-client development
 The marxan-client software is developed using the React Framework from Facebook and was created using the create-react-app tool.
 This is a nodejs package that contains a development server, tools for rapidly creating user interfaces and compiling and building the code for  production.
 In order to develop and extend marxan-client, use the following steps: